-Corporate Governance Committee
+ii) Corporate Governance Committee

-The Board established a Corporate Governance Committee, which served the same function of Nomination Committee as cited in the Code, on January 9, 2008.
+The Board established a corporate governance committee, which serves the same function as the nomination committee cited in the Code, on January 9, 2008.
 It adopted written terms of reference that set out the authorities and duties of the committee, which have been revised from time to time since then.
-The Corporate Governance Committee, as chaired by chairman of the Board, Mr. Sun, currently consists of five members (with majority of which are INEDs), namely Mr. Kwok Ping Sun (Chair of the Corporate Governance Committee and ED), Mr. Michael J. Hibberd (NED), Mr. Guangzhong Xing (INED), Mr. David Yi He (INED), and Mr. Alfa Li (INED).
+The CG C, as chaired by chairman of the Board, Mr. Sun, currently consists of five members (with majority of which are INEDs), namely Mr. Kwok Ping Sun (Chair of the corporate governance committee and ED), Mr. Michael J. Hibberd (NED), Mr. Guangzhong Xing (INED), Mr. David Yi He (INED), and Mr. Alfa Li (INED).

-The primary duties of the Corporate Governance Committee in respect of nominations include, but not limited to, (i) making recommendations to the Board relating to the structure, size and composition (including gender, age, skill, knowledge and experience) of the Board any proposed changes to complement the Company's corporate strategy; (ii) reviewing the appointment or re-appointment of Directors and senior officers, succession planning for Directors, in particular the Executive Chairman, the non-executive Vice-Chairman, Chief Executive Officer, Chief Technology Officer, Chief Financial Officer and assessing the independence of Independent Non-executive Directors, conduct enquiries into the backgrounds and qualifications of possible candidates.
-Further, the Corporate Governance Committee has other duties in respect of corporate governance matters, including, to consider, develop and review the Company's corporate governance principles, practices and processes and to make recommendations to the Board; to develop, review and monitor the training and continuous professional development of Directors and senior management; to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; to review and monitor the code of conduct and compliance manual applicable to employees and directors and to review the Company's compliance with the Code as set out in the Exchange Listing Rules; to recommend members and chairs of the Audit Committee, Reserves Committee and Compensation Committee.
+The primary duties of the CG C in respect of nominations includes, but not limited to, (i) making recommendations to the Board relating to the structure, size and composition (including gender, age, skill, knowledge and experience) of the Board any proposed changes to complement the Company's corporate strategy; (ii) reviewing the appointment or re-appointment of Directors and senior officers, succession planning for Directors, and in particular the Executive Chairman, the non-executive Vice-Chairman, Chief Executive Officer, Chief Technology Officer, Chief Financial Officer; and (iii) assessing the independence of Independent Non-executive Directors, conducting enquiries into the backgrounds and qualifications of each possible candidate.

+Furthermore, the CG C has other duties in respect of corporate governance matters and functions, including, but not limited to (i) to consider, develop and review the Company's corporate governance principles, practices and processes and to make recommendations to the Board; (ii) to develop, review and monitor the training and continuous professional development of Directors and senior management; (iii) to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; (iv) to review and monitor the code of conduct and compliance manual applicable to employees and directors and to review the Company's compliance with the Code as set out in the Exchange Listing Rules; (v) to recommend members and chairs of audit committee, reserves committee and compensation committee.
+The corporate governance committee has to meet at least once a year to discharge its responsibilities.